bbilly1/reddit-bot/README.md

 - **DISCORD_HOOK**: Hook url to send discord notifications to

 ## Run
-At first run, *reddit bot* will pupulate the database with past matches and send one notification of each for testing.
+At first run, *reddit bot* will populate the database with past matches and send one notification of each for testing.

 After that, the bot will search for new mentions every hour.